Besan bhindi recipe with step by step photos – a dry, aromatic, tangy and spiced okra curry from the Rajasthani cuisine.

 - Lastly, add garam masala and give a stir.

-- While serving, garnish with the julienned ginger from the sugar syrup along with coriander leaves.
+- While serving, garnish with only the julienned ginger that was soaked in lemon-sugar syrup.
+You could also opt to garnish with coriander leaves.

-- Serve besan ki bhindi recipe hot with roti or chappati or as a side dish with dal rice or curry rice.
+- Serve Besan wali Bhindi hot with roti or chapati or as a side dish with dal rice or curry rice.

 Tried this and it was delicious.
 Thank you so much.
 I trust all your recipes and thus I say to my mother confidently that whatever I cook with your recipe it will be successful.